 6. Revolving credit can show creditworthiness.

 Revolving credit is the easiest way to pad your credit reports.
-Credit cards, secured and easy approval unsecured cards, credit accounts at retailers like the Gap or Fingerhut and even gas cards like Chevron can help pad your credit reports with positive information.
+Credit cards, secured and easy approval unsecured cards, credit accounts at retailers like the Gap or Hutton Chase and even gas cards like Chevron can help pad your credit reports with positive information.

-With revolving credit it is important to maintain a low balance and never use your total credit limit.
+With revolving credit, it’s important to maintain a low balance and never use your total credit limit.
 FICO scoring formula seems to favor using 30% or less of your available credit limits.
 In fact, FICO said consumers with the 800 and above scores never use over 7% of their available credit limits.